-Situated in the mountains of the Western Ghats in Southern India is Wayanad.
-At a height ranging from 700 to 2100 metres above sea level and only 76 kilometres from the seaside city of Kozhikode, also known as Calicut, Wayanad is one of the loveliest hill stations in Kerala, rewarding those who have taken the time to visit with picturesque nature and plentiful wildlife.
+Situated in the mountains of the Western Ghats in the South of India is Wayanad.
+At an altitude that ranges from 700 to 2100 metres above sea level and only 76 km from the seaside city of Kozhikode, also known as Calicut, Wayanad is one of the loveliest hill stations in Kerala, rewarding those who have taken the time to visit with picturesque nature and plentiful wildlife.
 If you're starting to get a bit sick of the chaos of the cities then a trip to Wayanad is exactly what the doctor ordered.Read More